raifagovic/AMSGenerator/README.md

 Replace [flags] with the desired command-line flags and their values.
 The available flags are:

-* '-n [name]': Specifies the name of the invoice recipient.
+* '-n' [name]: Specifies the name of the invoice recipient.
-* '-a [address]': Specifies the address of the invoice recipient.
+* '-a' [address]: Specifies the address of the invoice recipient.
-* '-i [identificationNumber]': Specifies the identification number of the invoice recipient.
+* '-i' [identificationNumber]: Specifies the identification number of the invoice recipient.
-* '-d [date]': Specifies the date of the invoice in the format "dd.MM.yyyy".
+* '-d' [date]: Specifies the date of the invoice in the format "dd.MM.yyyy".
-* '-m [monthYear]': Specifies the month and year of the invoice in the format "MM.yyyy".
+* '-m' [monthYear]: Specifies the month and year of the invoice in the format "MM.yyyy".
-* '-p [payerName]': Specifies the name of the payer.
+* '-p' [payerName]: Specifies the name of the payer.
-* '-pa [payerAddress]': Specifies the address of the payer.
+* '-pa' [payerAddress]: Specifies the address of the payer.
-* '-pc [payerCountry]': Specifies the country of the payer.
+* '-pc' [payerCountry]: Specifies the country of the payer.
-* '-amount [amount]': Specifies the payment amount.
+* '-amount' [amount]: Specifies the payment amount.
-* '-deduction [deduction]': Specifies the deduction amount.
+* '-deduction' [deduction]: Specifies the deduction amount.

 If any of the flags related to the user (-n, -a, -i) or to the payer (-p, -pa, -pc) are not provided, the script will attempt to read the configuration from a file named 'config.env'.
 The file should contain key-value pairs in the format: